bios62/iam-py-sdk/README.md

 ## Download SDK and Python application

-- From the lab above Step 1, download the SDK from the OCI IAM Domain
+Download the SDK from the OCI IAM Domain

 Navigation to the download pages in your OCI IAM Domain